 Long-term health and longevity of the implants rely highly on, among other things, having the proper intaglio surface.
 The ridge-lap design should be avoided.
 Even though zirconia is highly conducive to healthy tissue, if a ridge-lap design is made, cleaning is not predictable, as shown in Figure 3 and Figure 4.
 The tissue is not healthy, and mucositis, bleeding, calculus, and food can be detected.
 In a case in which a ridge-lap design must be done, a removable type of denture would be better for ease of removal and cleaning.6

 Traditionally, a jig for verification is needed to ensure the accuracy of the master model and the titanium cylinders will be cemented for the final case.
 These traditional jigs are usually made from a durable or composite material that connects the impression copings and is reinforced with floss.
 After the material has set, the dentist traditionally sections the jig, replaces it back into the mouth, and then reconnects it with more material to minimize the shrinkage.
-This process is time consuming and not accurate for zirconia because zirconia is much more ridged and the acrylic/composite does flex.
+This process is time-consuming and not accurate for zirconia because zirconia is much more rigid and the acrylic/composite does flex.
 Any discrepancy could cause a fracture to the zirconia prosthesis.
 The author has found an easier and more predictable way to get the same information to the laboratory with an all-in-one process.

 Premeasured metal bars vary in length, with premilled holes at both ends that fit over either impression copings or non-engaging abutments.
 A tool is provided for measuring the length needed.
 Once these metal bars are seated, they can be connected with either a light-cured or self-curing resin in generous amounts to ensure that movement is not possible (Figure 7).
 An option for a patient who has remaining existing teeth is to take an open-tray impression over the premeasured bars that have been luted into place and send that to the laboratory for fabricating an accurate master model.
 For a full-arch edentulous case, a flowable temporary type of material can be syringed under and over the premeasured bar, encasing the bar and capturing the impression of the tissue underneath.
-The bar impression is then unscrewed from the mouth and sent to the laboratory.
+The bar impression is then unscrewed from the mouth and sent to the laboratory.8